 For many people, gathered around the grill at backyard BBQs is the “hot spot” to be all summer long.
-But if you’re worried about sticking to your healthy diet in light of all the amazing grilled food choices, don’t worry!
+But if you’re worried about sticking to your healthy diet in light of all the amazing indulgent food choices, don’t worry!
 There are plenty of ways to adhere to a clean dietary plan while still indulging in some typical BBQ favorites – whether the party is in your own backyard or someone else’s.

 Too many people use summer as an excuse to let go of the healthy habits they picked up in the beginning of the year.
 But you don’t have to sacrifice your health or your figure to treat yourself!
 You just need to learn how to make the switch to healthy grill recipes and prepare in advance.

 Here are our tips for thoroughly enjoying summer BBQs while keeping up with your clean dietary plan (and feeling great about it)!